 Education and encouragement are also important in getting more people walking and biking.
-CCRPC supports the work of non-profit Local Motion whose mission is to make it safe, accessible, and fun for everyone to bike, walk, and roll in Vermont.
-They host public events, workshops, and trainings, as well as provide technical assistance to businesses and municipalities to help support walking and biking as convenient, affordable transportation options.
+CCRPC supports the work of Local Motion (a non-profit organization) to host public events, workshops, and trainings, as well as provide technical assistance to businesses and municipalities to help support walking and biking as convenient, affordable transportation options.